nightscout/nightscout.github.io/docs/uploader/uploaders.md

 The Libre environment is complex and evolves quickly.
 Before buying a transmitter, please join the respective Facebook groups and make sure that the transmitter you are planning to buy is compatible with your sensor type.
 ```

-**Open-source apps** such as **xDrip+**, **Juggluco** and **xDrip4iOS** support some of the above transmitter devices.
+**Open-source apps** such as **xDrip**, **Juggluco** and **xDrip4iOS** support some of the above transmitter devices.

 ### Libre 2/2+

-You can connect to the Libre 2 sensor (**EU only**) without an additional transmitter using [xDrip+](https://androidaps.readthedocs.io/en/latest/CompatibleCgms/Libre2MinimalL00per.html), and [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/connect/cgm/#libre).
+You can connect to the Libre 2 sensor (**EU only**) without an additional transmitter using [xDrip](https://androidaps.readthedocs.io/en/latest/CompatibleCgms/Libre2MinimalL00per.html), and [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/connect/cgm/#libre).
-Other Libre 2 sensors can be used directly with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) and Diabox.
+Other Libre 2 sensors can be used directly with [Juggluco](https://www.juggluco.nl/Juggluco/index.html).

 ### Libre 2/2+/3/3+

-You can use the sensor connected with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or upload to Nightscout automatically from LibreView servers deploying [this](https://github.com/timoschlueter/nightscout-librelink-up) project, or use xDrip+ to perform this operation.
+You can use the sensor connected with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or upload to Nightscout automatically from LibreView servers deploying [this](https://github.com/timoschlueter/nightscout-librelink-up) project, or use xDrip to perform this operation.

 A new plugin called Nightscout Connect (under development) will integrate the project above.